makrai/notes/stratos-15-cca.md

-Karl Stratos and Michael Collins and Daniel Hsu Model-based Word Embeddings from Decompositions of Count Matrices acl15
+Model-based Word Embeddings from Decompositions of Count Matrices Karl Stratos and Michael Collins and Daniel Hsu
+ACL 2015

 # 1 Introduction

-* negative sampling training of the skip-gram model [is] a low-rank factorization of a matrix whose entries are word-context co-occurrence counts, scaled and transformed
+* the negative sampling training of the skip-gram model is a low-rank factorization of a matrix whose entries are word-context co-occurrence counts, scaled and transformed
 * raises
   * What is the right matrix to decompose?
   * rigorous justifications for the choice of matrix and count transformations?
-* canonical correlation analysis (CCA, Hotelling (1936))
+* canonical correlation analysis (CCA, Hotelling 1936)
   * reduces to SVD
-* Stratos et al. (2014) uses CCA for learning the class of HMMs underlying Brown clustering
+* CCA for learning the class of HMMs underlying Brown clustering (Stratos+ 2014)
 * This paper
-  * a rigorous justification for CCA-based word embeddings, we also supply
+  * a rigorous justification for CCA-based word embeddings
   * a general template that encompasses a range of spectral methods (algorithms employing SVD) for inducing word embeddings in the literature, including the method of Levy and Goldberg (2014b)